Sauko22/Crash-Report/README.md

 <img src="https://media.minecraftforum.net/attachments/190/524/635939770564555905.png?raw=true">
 <i>* Minecraft crash reporter </i>

-Implementing crash reporting tools as very a important part of the development cycle has become an obligation,thanks to the commodity that gives.
+Implementing crash reporting tools as an esencial part of the development cycle has become an obligation,thanks to the commodity that gives.
 Not only for issues dicovery, but making your workflow easier.
 That's the case of <b>Sentry</b>, an open-source company, providing an application monitoring platform that helps you identify issues in real-time.Very used in Unreal and an excellent tool.

 <img src="https://nextcloud.com/media/sentry-logo-black-1.png?raw=true">